ResearchThe systematic search and investigation of information and information sources.

 PlanningIdentifying and executing steps that achieve goals.

-OrganizationOrchestrating resources in order to realize a plan.The ability to use time effectively as measured by productivity.The ability to deliver high quality products, communications and services.
+OrganizationOrchestrating resources in order to realize a plan.productivity.quality products, communications and services.

 Meeting ManagementPlanning, organizing and facilitating meetings.